spalx/app-life-cycle-pkg/README.md

 # app-life-cycle-pkg

-Package which enables to register functions to app lifecycle events like install, init or shutdown.
+Package which enables to register functions to app lifecycle events like init or shutdown.

 ---